genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_consolidators.md

 id: consolidators
 ---

-Following from the calculated data using [derived fields](/getting-started/go-to-the-next-level/calculated-data/), the Genesis platform provides a more advanced feature to aggregate data or perform calculattions whenever the underlying data is changed.
+Following from the calculated data using [derived fields](/getting-started/go-to-the-next-level/calculated-data/), the Genesis low-code platform provides a more advanced feature to aggregate data or perform calculations whenever the underlying data is changed.
 That feature is called [Consolidator](/server-modules/consolidator/introduction/).

 In our case, Consolidators are a good fit for consolidating a position table from trades.

 ### Define the position-keeping logic in the Consolidator

-Make sure that the `INSTRUMENT_ID` field as not nullable in the `TRADE` and `POSITION` tables, as the consolidations will use it.
+Make sure that the `INSTRUMENT_ID` field is not nullable in the `TRADE` and `POSITION` tables, as the consolidations will use it.

 ```kotlin {4,10}
 tables {